TomRaynes/ORBIT/README.md

 <div align="center">
     <img src="Assets/banner.png" width="1309">

-Orbit is an interactive solar system simulator that models all eight planets and the sun.
-Explore a vast cosmos of celestial bodies in three dimensions and control gravity to witness the chaotic effects of the resultant gravitational interactions.
+Orbit is an interactive solar system simulator that models all eight planets and the sun.<br>Explore a vast cosmos of celestial bodies in three dimensions and control gravity to witness the<br>chaotic effects of the resultant gravitational interactions.
     <p>
         <img src="Assets/main.gif" width="400">
         <img src="Assets/gravity.gif" width="400">
     </p>
-Visualise our solar system at different scales, observing both the relative sizes of and distances between the planets and sun.
+Visualise our solar system at different scales,<br>observing both the relative sizes of and distances between the planets and sun.
     <p>
         <br>